valory-xyz/open-autonomy/docs/questions-and-answers.md

 </details>

 <details><summary>What is an agent service?</summary>
-An agent service is an autonomous service which is implemented as a multi-agent system using Autonomous Economic Agents (AEAs) using the {{open_autonomy}} framework, which is built on top of {{open_aea}}.
+An agent service is an autonomous service which is implemented as a multi-agent system using Autonomous Economic Agents (AEAs) using the <a href="https://github.com/valory-xyz/open-autonomy">Open Autonomy</a> framework, which is built on top of <a href="https://github.com/valory-xyz/open-aea">Open AEA</a>.
 </details>

 <details><summary>What is an FSM App?</summary>